Kolomona/km-todo/ai/AI_AGENT_FULLSTACK_GUIDE-v2.md

 - Refer to ai/API_CONTRACT.md for all project workflow, file usage, and issue management policies.
 - Refer to ai/TestingStrategy.md for comprehensive testing guidelines, examples, and best practices.
+- Refer to ai/GitVersionControlStrategy.md for Git workflow, branching strategy, and commit conventions.
 - Routine progress and technical details should be tracked in ai/FrontEndStatus.md.
 - Always check ProjectStatusBoard.md for the latest open issues before starting work.

 **Your role:** Frontend
-**Your scope:** Frontend UI, client logic, integration, and testing.
+**Your scope:** Frontend UI, client logic, integration, testing, and version control.

 **Testing Responsibilities:**
 - Write unit tests for all UI components and client logic